Aerospace Engineering at Brunel is ranked 3rd in London (Complete University Guide 2018).

 Entry Criteria 2018/19

-- BTEC Level 3 Diploma (QCF) D*D* in Mechanical Engineering, with distinctions in Further Mathematics for Technicians and Further Mechanical Principles, and A-Level Maths grade A.
+BTEC Level 3 Diploma (QCF) D*D* in Mechanical Engineering only, with distinctions in Further Mathematics for Technicians and Further Mechanical Principles modules, AND A-Level Maths grade A.

-- BTEC Level 3 National Diploma (RQF) D*D* in Mechanical Engineering, normally with Distinctions in Engineering Principles, Calculus to Solve Engineering Problems, Further Engineering Mathematics, Static Mechanical Principles in Practice, Dynamic Mechanical Principles in Practice, Principles and Applications of Fluid Mechanics and Thermodynamic Principles and Practice, with A-Level Maths at grade A.
+BTEC Level 3 National Diploma (RQF) D*D* in Mechanical Engineering only, with Distinctions in Engineering Principles, Calculus to Solve Engineering Problems, Further Engineering Mathematics, Static Mechanical Principles in Practice, Dynamic Mechanical Principles in Practice, Principles and Applications of Fluid Mechanics and Thermodynamic Principles and Practice units, AND A-Level Maths at grade A.

-- BTEC Level 3 Subsidiary Diploma (QCF)/BTEC Level 3 National Extended Certificate (RQF) D* with A-Levels grades AA in Maths and Physics.
+BTEC Level 3 Subsidiary Diploma (QCF)/BTEC Level 3 National Extended Certificate (RQF) D* in any subject with A-Levels grades AA in Maths and Physics.

 Five GCSEs to include grade B or grade 5 in Maths, and grade C or grade 4 in English Language and two science subjects.